 Am I Current?

-Enter your priority date and visa category to instantly find out if you can file Form I-485 (Adjustment of Status) or are current for a green card under the March 2026 Visa Bulletin.
+Enter your priority date and visa category to instantly find out if you can file Form I-485 (Adjustment of Status) or are current for a green card under the May 2026 Visa Bulletin.

 Found on your I-140 approval notice or I-485 receipt